Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 #### Configure Image Retrain Path

 We need to tell the retrain script where to find our training images (i.e. our 200 per category).
-By default the retrain script will use a split of 80% trainn / 10% validation / 10% test, but we can alter that in our retrain script later.
+By default the retrain script will use a split of 80% (160) train / 10% (20) validation / 10% (20) test, but we can alter that in our retrain script later.

-But first, we need to export one more environmental variable. i.e. the root directory of the training images - which if you recall from step 2 on data preparation, it is `shrooms-train-200-each`.
+But first, we need to export one more environmental variable. i.e. the root directory name of the training images - which if you recall from step 2 on data preparation, it is `shrooms-train-200-each`.

 Copy the following line, paste it in terminal, and run it: